Gloria was nervous, but did not panic. Panic was OK for

 “Yes, but they know who works for them.”

-The bodyguard received instructions that he could return to base soon.
+base soon.
 Gloria looked quite disappointed.
-She had taken a liking to the young policeman.
+She had taken a liking to the

 Robert smiled broadly.